merely-useful/py-rse/index.md

 # Provenance {#provenance}

+> The most important problem is that we are trying to understand the fundamental workings of the universe
+> via a language devised for telling one another when the best fruit is.
+>
+> --- Terry Pratchett\index{Pratchett, Terry}

 We have now developed, automated, and tested a workflow for plotting the word count distribution for classic novels.